DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 Two additional features have been added which may resolve lingering issues.
 Individual thresholds can be set to override the "global" threshold set with '**t##**'.
 The command '**t##,%%**' will set a *pvtThreshold* for sensor S%% replacing the “global” (t##) value.
 It can be removed with the '**t00,%%**' command.
 This way a higher threshold can be set on a “noisy” sensor.
 While an increased *pvtThreshold* may reduce its sensitivity, it has no effect on the other sensors. ‘**t1,%%**’ will cancel all pvtThresholds in one bank, while ‘**t1,99**’ cancels ALL pvtThresholds in the CAM.

 The second feature enables the size of the sensor to be increased.
 This is done by inserting spare pixels in a cross(+) through the 4x4 sensor moving 4 pixels out to each of the corners of a larger footprint.
-The parameter SEN_SIZE(default 0) adds from 1 to 9 rows of spare pixels.
+The parameter SEN_SIZE (default 0) adds from 1 to 9 rows of spare pixels.
 This parameter is set in **configCAM.h** and may, for example, allow a sensor to be placed so as to register a greater variation in pixel values.
 A uniform 16 identical pixels is less effective than ones capturing various colours/shades.
 If it can include a shadow of a passing loco/wagon, then the “diff” can be stronger and a more positive trip attained.
-A footprint size increase affects ALL sensors.
+A footprint size increase does affects ALL sensors.

 It is desirable to place sensors where they generate a “mottled” image of pixels rather than a uniform colour which makes distinguishing grey roofs against plain grey track hard.
 Pixel size is therefore relevant.
 It is helpful if the pixels are the width of sleepers so they can be distinguished.
-If they can't then try an offset sensor that sees track bed and trackside grass/shadows say. **Table 1** indicates pixel/sensor sizes relative to sleepers and track gauge.
+If they can't, then try an offset sensor that sees track bed and trackside grass/shadows say. **Table 1** indicates pixel/sensor sizes relative to sleepers and track gauge.
 It shows that sleeper detection is limited with the ov2640 QVGA(240x320) resolution.
 Future sensorCAM variants may do better.
 An angled camera (less than 30degrees) could benefit from a glimpse of the side of the loco/coach/wagon and increase the field of view, but parallax issues may arise.

 | OV2640  | CAM(std.  lens) | field of&nbsp;view | 54 deg |  |  |  |  |  |  |  |  |  |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |